-We will generally only use personal information about you, or disclose it to third parties, for the purposes of providing you with advice, counselling or representation, or, if you agree, referring you to other organisations.
+We will generally only use personal information about you, or disclose it to third parties (including parties assisting with mail redirection), for the purposes of providing you with advice, counselling or representation, or, if you agree, referring you to other organisations.

 We will sometimes use case studies based on the experience of our clients to explain what our service does, or to convince the government or other relevant organisations that laws and/or industry practices need to change to improve consumer protection.
 Any case study relating to your matter will not identify you or your particular matter unless we have obtained consent from you.
 If you tell us that you do not want your personal information to be used for a particular purpose, we will agree to that request

 We are required to provide some information to funding agencies, whose use of it is governed by their own privacy policies, and these include procedures to ensure that small cohort reporting does not identify individuals.
 We do not provide funding agencies identifying information such as your name or address.